T

 • Small Towel or HandkerchiefEssential

-Public restrooms often lack soap and paper towels; essential for drying hands.
+Public restrooms often lack paper towels or dryers.

 Destination-specific tips